 Benefits Achieved Through SOG-IS Compliance

-To maintain the goal of consistent, credible, and competent application of SOG-IS criteria and methods, Certification Bodies must accept the responsibility for monitoring all active evaluations at an appropriate level.
+To maintain the goal of the consistent, credible, and competent application of SOG-IS criteria and methods, Certification Bodies must accept the responsibility for monitoring all active evaluations at an appropriate level.
 They must also carry out other steps to ensure that all their IT Security Evaluation Facilities:

 - Perform impartial evaluations